Residencies

 There are a variety of buildings on the property, including the main house with a front and back porch, a huge 2 story timber frame barn, a small shed/workspace, a stage in the field, 3 four season yurts, an off-grid cabin, and a cathedral like outbuilding.
 There are also remnants of outdoor classrooms scattered throughout the woods, which include seating areas, fire pits and primitive shelters.
 There are numerous paths that wind through the woods, and the beautiful Sheepscot River at the bottom of the hill.

-Each resident will be assigned their own room and a dedicated work space.
-There are also plenty of communal spaces that you can claim for the day or longer as an alternate to your dedicated workspace.
+Each resident will be assigned their own bedroom and a dedicated work space.
 There are live/work spaces, private work spaces, and a large shared studio.
+Bedrooms are located in most of the buildings on the property except for the barn.
 Once you are accepted, each resident will have the chance to pick the type of studio and living space that works best for them.
 WiFi is accessible throughout most of the homestead area.
+There are also plenty of communal spaces that you can claim for the day or longer as an alternate to your dedicated workspace.

 The main house is the original homestead house built in 1760.
 It contains the communal areas including the kitchen, dining room and living room, a growing library, and a digital workspace.
-It also contains some of the bedrooms, a studio space, and is the main area during exhibitions and public events.
+It also contains some of the bedrooms and workspaces, and is the main area during exhibitions and public events.
 Laundry facilities and a clothesline are available for residents to use.

 Studios